18F/dtmo-hugo/content/handbook/travel-tdy/myly-page.md

 <define the topic in lay terms>  I'm a brief definition of the thing we're talking about here.

 ### <critical timely info > This is the critical timely info
-  2 sentences on the critical timely info travelers need to know.
+  2 or so sentences on the critical timely info travelers need to know.

 ## <body content> Instructions for how to complete the task